ishanbhavsar3/ishanbhavsar3/README.md

 - 🔭 I’m currently working on Java based Billing and entertainment systems using IntelliJ IDE.
 - 🌱 I’m currently learning Java and a bit of Python and JavaScript!
-- 👯 I’m looking to collaborate on basic beginner Java and HTML Projects.
+- 👯 I’m looking to collaborate on basic beginner Java Swing class projects.
 - 💬 Ask me about latest technologies like AI and other hardware & software.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm the guy who answers almost all the time in the computer class 😎